bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:00:50

-So Frost sounds exciting, especially when used in combination with Music, there's this sort of idea for the future called nesting.
+So Frost sounds exciting, especially when used in combination with Music, there's this sort of idea for the future called Nesting.
 How could these ideas be combined?

 Speaker 1: 00:01:11

-Yeah, so again, like Music is an event setup and Frost is a T event setup, where you just require some subset, but now you can think of combining or nesting those in a three-style fashion.
+Music is an event setup and Frost is a T-event setup, where you just require some subset, but now you can think of combining or nesting those in a three-style fashion.
-For concreteness, again, maybe assume a Lightning Channel is my standard example.
+For concreteness, again, maybe assume a Lightning channel is my standard example.
 Let's say I have a Lightning channel with Peter, I'm one participant, like Peter is on the other side.
 And in this Lightning channel, we can have a two of two music.